Brand names: Epogen, Procrit

 Children 8 months to 17 years of age have received dosages of 50–400 units/kg 2 or 3 times weekly.

-Chemotherapy-induced Anemia in Patients with Nonmyeloid Malignancies
+Anemia Due to Chemotherapy in Patients with Nonmyeloid Malignancies

 IV

+Pediatric patients 5–18 years of age: Initially, 600 units/kg once weekly.
 Initiate only if hemoglobin concentration <10 g/dL and at least 2 additional months of chemotherapy is planned.

 Dosage Modifications

-If the hemoglobin has not increased by ≥1 g/dL within 4 weeks and remains <10 g/dL, increase weekly dosage to 900 units/kg (maximum 60,000 units weekly).
+If the hemoglobin increases by <1 g/dL within 4 weeks and remains <10 g/dL, increase weekly dosage to 900 units/kg (maximum 60,000 units weekly).

-If hemoglobin increases by >1 g/dL in any 2-week period or reaches a concentration sufficient to avoid RBC transfusion, reduce dosage by 25%.
 If hemoglobin exceeds a level needed to avoid RBC transfusion, withhold therapy until the hemoglobin falls to a level where RBC transfusion may be required, then resume at a dosage 25% less than the previous dosage.

 Discontinue epoetin alfa therapy after 8 weeks if no response based on hemoglobin concentrations or if RBC transfusions are still required.